ehammes/reading-notes/Code201/class-07.md

 - **`<tr>`**: table row, used at the start of each row
 - **`<td>`**: table data, used for each cell of a table
 - **`<th>`**: table heading, used to represent the heading for either a column or a row
-- The `colspan` attribute (ie. "`<td colspan="2">) can be used on a th or td element and indicates how many colunms that cell should span across.
+- The `colspan` attribute (ie. "`<td colspan="2">) can be used on a th or td element and indicates how many columns that cell should span across.
 - The `rowspan` attribute (ie. "`<td rowspan="2">) can be used on a th or td element and indicates how many rows a cell should span down the table.
 - **`<thead>`**: headings of a table should sit inside this element
 - **`<tbody>`**: the body should sit inside this element
 - **`<tfoot>`**: the footer belongs in this element.
-Using these elements will keep the header and footer visibile whilst the content of the table scroll.
+Using these elements will keep the header and footer visible whilst the content of the table scroll.
 - Old Code: using width attribute on the table, th, and td tags to specify width.
 Cellpadding on the table tag.
 Border and background attributes (CSS should be used instead)

 ## Chapter 3: “Functions, Methods, and Objects” (pp.106-144)